ZILVERAI/zynapse/docs/SERVER_IMPLEMENTATION.md

 ### Important Notes About SUBSCRIPTION Procedures

 1. SUBSCRIPTION procedures receive a fourth parameter (`connection`) not available in QUERY/MUTATION procedures
+2. The `connection` parameter MUST be used in all subscription methods
+3. SUBSCRIPTION procedures MUST always return `undefined` (do not return any values)
-2. The procedure function should set up any necessary intervals or event listeners for data updates
+4. The procedure function should set up any necessary intervals or event listeners for data updates
-3. Always implement proper cleanup to avoid memory leaks using the `connection.onClose()` method
+5. Always implement proper cleanup to avoid memory leaks using the `connection.onClose()` method
-4. Data sent via `connection.write()` must conform to the output schema defined in your API schema
+6. Data sent via `connection.write()` must conform to the output schema defined in your API schema
-5. The client will receive each data update as a separate message
+7. The client will receive each data update as a separate message
-6. SUBSCRIPTION connections are automatically closed when the client disconnects
+8. SUBSCRIPTION connections are automatically closed when the client disconnects

 ### Best Practices for Connection Cleanup